paulwexler/opinions/on_coding/README.md

 In a language as expressive as Python, the "how" is the code itself.
 It is rare to need in-line comments in Python.
 In other words you seldom need a "how" for the "how".
-The doc string should be the "what".
+The doc string is the component's "what".
 This almost always includes a description of the input and output.
 As for the "why",
 it derives from the context of the caller's "what",